 a formal fashion so they don’t get the most out of their efforts or they make conclusions that are inaccurate (some evaluators would disagree that this is program evaluation if not done methodically).

-Consequently, they miss precious opportunities to make more of difference for their customer and clients, or to get a bigger bang for their buck.
+Consequently, they miss precious opportunities to make more of a difference for their customer and clients or to get a bigger bang for their buck.

 So What is Program Evaluation?